Forge — ceremonies & events (prescriptive)

 2. Ember Log review: which decisions worked, which assumptions were wrong (10 min).

-3. Versona effectiveness: which challenges added value, which created noise (10 min).
+3. Versona effectiveness: which sessions added value, which created noise (10 min).

 4. Generate insights: patterns, systemic issues, process friction (15 min).